Carmella DeCesare: Legal issues

 On September 10, 2004, DeCesare pleaded not guilty to assault in a Cleveland, Ohio court after a physical fight in a bar on August 21, 2004, with a woman named Kristen Hine.
 She was acquitted of the assault charge on January 12, 2005, but found guilty of violating a restraining order.
 She was sentenced to do twenty-four hours of community service, given one year probation and fined $150.

 During the trial, DeCesare testified that her then boyfriend Jeff Garcia, and at the time the quarterback for the Cleveland Browns, had been involved in an affair with Hine, after their relationship began.
 Garcia went on to comment; "It's embarrassing that I am here today, to be caught up in a situation like this."

 Personal life

 On April 21, 2007, DeCesare married then NFL quarterback Jeff Garcia at the CordeValle Resort in San Martin, California.
 They have four children together.
-Their first daughter was born in 2008, their second was born in 2009, their fourth was born in 2010 and in December 2011, their fourth child was born.
+Their first daughter was born in 2008, their second was born in 2009, their third was born in 2010 and in December 2011, their fourth child was born.
 In a Christmas Day post in 2020, Garcia revealed on his official Instagram page that he and DeCesare were officially divorced saying; "Things happen, but we are still great friends and co parent our beautiful 4 kids together."

 DeCesare and Garcia together founded the Garcia Pass It On Foundation, in order to share resources with people in less fortunate circumstances across America.

-DeCesare currently works as a realtor working for Oppenheim Group, and lives in California.